Skip to content

 Once connected, you can interact with contracts conversationally:

-You: Validate the contract in ./payments-api
+You: Check the contract in ./payments-api

 Cursor